-Britain's Muslims angry about Islamophobia in Tory party
+Britain's Muslims angry about 'rampant Islamophobia' in the Tory party as Boris Johnson issues 'apology'

 Later in the day on Wednesday, Prime Minister Johnson apologise "for all the hurt and offence that has been caused" and promised an independent inquiry into Islamophobia in the party despite claims by some the inquiry has been watered down.